dikucloud/getting-started-dikucloud-ec2/README.md

 # DIKU-Cloud student projects on Amazon EC2

 The DIKU cloud initiative is aimed at [DIKU](http://www.diku.dk/) students, who want to do projects using resources on the Amazon EC2 cloud computing platform.

 Cloud projects are special because it is difficult to do one without actually spending money.
-The aim of the DIKU cloud initiative to remove the monetary barrier, so students can learn about the technological and computer science aspects of cloud computing, without worrying about money.
+We have taken care of most of the money issue, so you can focus on technology and computer science related to cloud computing.
+To get started all you have to do is to make a rough budget of the cloud resources you'll need in your project.
+See the [getting started](https://github.com/dikucloud/getting-started-dikucloud-ec2/blob/master/start.md) page for more details.

 ## Acknowledgements